FOCUS-How drugmakers can keep their pledge and still deliver an October vaccine surprise

 U.S. President Donald Trump has repeatedly said a vaccine is possible before the Nov.
 3 election, and accused a “deep state” within the nation’s top health regulator of trying to slow pivotal clinical trials to hamper his chances at a second term.

+Vaccine safety was in focus on Wednesday after AstraZeneca PLC AZN.L said that it had put a pause on its coronavirus trial on the vaccine with Oxford to review the safety data of an unexplained illness in the U.K. trial.
+It described the move as routine and said it would restart trials when an independent committee recommended it do so.

-However, comments from companies suggest they could have an answer on whether their vaccines work within that time frame.
+Other companies have recently made comments suggesting they could have an answer on whether their vaccines work before November.

 "It would really be an amazing vaccine to show that," Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, told Reuters.